ConsenSys/doc.pantheon/docs/HowTo/Develop-Dapps/Truffle.md

-description: Using Besu with Truffle
+description: Using Hyperledger Besu with Truffle
 <!--- END of page meta data -->

-# Using Besu with Truffle
+# Using Hyperledger Besu with Truffle

-Developing for Besu using Truffle is the same as using Truffle to develop for the public Ethereum networks.
+Developing for Hyperledger Besu using Truffle is the same as using Truffle to develop for the public Ethereum networks.
 Truffle supports Besu with the only difference being Besu does not implement private key management.
 To use Besu with Truffle, you must configure a Truffle wallet.